swup/docs/docs/getting-started/reloading-javascript.md

 permalink: /getting-started/reloading-javascript
 ---
 # Reloading Javascript
-Since swup removes the page reloads from site, it also removes a standard lifecycle of scripts.
+Since swup removes the page reloads from site, it also removes a standard lifecycle of scripts, which come with a set of problems that those pjax-like libraries bring.
 By default, scripts get enabled when the page is loaded.
 Often we would find ourselves waiting for whole page to load before executing the script.

 ```javascript